About-France.com The French Education System - 2

 Academics and Research.

 Most academics in French higher education have the status of "enseignant-chercheur" (teacher-researcher), and do both teaching and research.
-Research in French universities has become far more structured in recent years than in the past, and nowadays all enseignants-chercheurs must belong to a "laboratory"; laboratories come in all fields , from nuclear physics to mediaeval English literature.
+Research in French universities has become far more structured in recent years than in the past, and nowadays all enseignants-chercheurs must belong to a "laboratory"; laboratories come in all fields , from nuclear physics to medieval English literature.
 There are two grades of tenured enseignants-chercheurs in French universities, Maîtres de conférence (corresponding to lecturers and senior lecturers) and professors.

-To gain appointment at either level, a candidate must go through an arcanely French procedure known (as for degree courses) as "habilitation".
+To gain appointment at either level, a candidate must go through an arcanely French procedure known as "habilitation".
 Foreign nationals can go through the habilitation process, but it is something that must be initiated at least a year before the candidate hopes to take up a teaching position.
 To become a professor, a maître de conférence or professor from another country, must go through an even more complex habilitation, for which it is necessary to write what amounts to a second thesis.
 As a consequence of this system, foreign academics – and even French academics hoping to return from abroad, notably the USA – cannot enter the French university system with anything like the ease of international mobility that exists in most other countries, another factor that has been detrimental to the development of French universities.
 There have been many cases of French universities finding it impossible to recruit highly qualified academics - French or foreign - to professorships, due simply to their not having the required "habilitation", or not getting it in time.

 Other teaching staff: There are two other common categories of teaching staff in French universities; those known as PRAGs (qualified secondary teachers), who have no research requirement, and ATER - the equivalent of graduate teaching assistants - who are usually completing their doctoral thesis.